rmtew/peasauce/README.md

 * Metadata: If address lies outside known segment address ranges, only accept last block address + last block length as only valid address of that type.
 Others not labeled.
 * Metadata: If a code is being processed, and it overruns its block, take the spilt part of the next block.
 Ensure mid-match labels are dealt with.
 * Metadata: Label placement should consider the case where a value happens to match a known address, like how Resource has #START+$50, where that might actually be $50 or whatever.
-* UI: For binary file disassembly, changing some data blocks with uncertain references to code blocks will not remove the entries from the data reference list.
 * UI: For loading projects, should show existing unused UI to prompt user to select the right file (if it is not encapsulated in the project).

 #### Functionality